How do I stay up to date on the latest from RCS and the Common Rule changes?

 Can I request that my existing study be transitioned to the revised Common Rule?

 Yes.
 RCS will be routinely assessing studies for transition readiness in advance of a study’s existing expiration and/or when an amendment is submitted.
 However, an investigator may independently request a study be assessed for transition by submitting an amendment specifically requesting the study be considered for transition to the revised Common Rule.
-In addition, RCS has established dedicated office hours on Thursdays from 2-4 pm beginning January 11, 2018.
-We also offer a workshop dedicated to assessing and considering whether your study is a good fit for transition.
+In addition, RCS has established dedicated office hours on Thursdays from 2-4 pm.
+We will also offer a workshop dedicated to assessing and considering whether your study is a good fit for transition.
 More information on workshops and office hours can be found here.

 I have an existing, ongoing study.
 Do I still need to submit for continuing review?